 - Make the gaps on the market visible.

-- Price movements that place within the trading period are not displayed.
-Smaller timeframes may be required for additional information.
+- Price movements that happen within the trading period are not displayed.
+Smaller time frames may be required for additional information.

 - Smooth chart type with extensive technical analysis capabilities.